 In 1954 the once proud Packard company had become part of Studebaker.
 Worst yet, by 1957 all Packard engineered cars had been dropped from the line-up.
 Packard now had to build cars out of whatever else Studebaker was manufacturing.
 So as Studebaker was calling the shots, they determined the design direction and left it to Packard to figure out afterwards how to create a unique Packard identity out of a Studebaker design (without spending an real money).
 What followed were some of the most ghastly cars of the 1950s.
 The design inspiration for the1958 Packard, in particular, must have come during a fishing trip.
 With the possible exception of the British Daimler SP-250 sports car, no vehicle has looked so much like a fish without intending to do so.
 The grille resembles a gaping fish mouth and the tail fins, well, you get it.

-Edsel was brand of the Ford Motor Company during the 1958 through 1960 model years.
-With Edsel, Ford had expected to close the gap between itself and GM in the domestic American automotive market.
+Edsel was a brand of the Ford Motor Company during the 1958 through 1960 model years.
+With Edsel, Ford had expected to close the gap between itself and General Motors in the domestic American automotive market.
 But contrary to Ford’s plans, the Edsel never established itself firmly in the marketplace.
 The Ford Motor Company lost millions of dollars on the Edsel’s development, manufacturing and marketing.
 The very word “Edsel” became a popular symbol for a commercial failure.
 The reasons for its failure actually had little to do with it’s styling (but it didn’t help).
 Nor was the name much help (Edsel was Henry Ford’s son).
 Primarily Edsel models were positioned so they ended up competing with Mercury models.
 Also the entire country was suffering through a recession.
 People were buying car brands that they knew at discounted prices.
 However, the Edsel’s most memorable design feature was its trademark “horsecollar” or toilet seat grille, which was original slim and graceful until engineers needed to open it up to accommodate more airflow into the radiator.
 A popular joke at the time was that the Edsel “resembled an Oldsmobile sucking a lemon”.

 1956 Dodge La Femme